A good web design brief is key to the success of any website design project.

 “We don’t have a website, and we need one.”

-And you’d imagine, that’s an easy fix, let’s create one.
-End of web design brief.
+You’d imagine, that’s an easy fix, let’s create one – end of web design brief.

 Not so fast!
 You’re still going to want to include all of the information we’re outlining here.